Legacy technical debt retirement decisions

 Rittel and Webber held that wicked problems possessed all of these characteristics, but Kreuter, et al., take a different view, which I find compelling [Kreuter 2004].
 Their view is that wicked problems and tame problems lie at opposite ends of a spectrum.
 A problem that satisfies all ten of the criteria would lie at the wicked end of the spectrum; one that satisfies none would lie at the tame end.

 Here by the term formulation Rittel means the set of all the information need [sic] to understand and to solve the problem.
-By definitive, he means exhaustive.
+By definitive he means exhaustive.

-The original language of Rittel and Webber, with the interpretation of Burge and McCall, is black-and-white.
-But we can imagine problems that satisfy this criterion to varying degrees.
-That is, one problem formulation might have almost everything needed to understand and solve the problem, while another might have almost none of what’s needed.
-In some cases, the problem solver might make progress toward a solution by making reasonable assumptions to fill gaps.
-Or the formulation as given might be incomplete.
-If so, by working on a solution despite gaps, the missing information might reveal itself, or it might arrive as a result of other research.
+The original language of Rittel and Webber, with the interpretation of Burge and McCall, is indeed black-and-white.
+But one can easily imagine problems that satisfy this criterion to varying degrees.
+That is, one problem formulation might have almost everything one might need to understand and solve the problem, while another might have almost none of what one might need.
+In some of these cases, the problem solver might be able to make reasonable assumptions to fill in any gaps and then make some progress towards a solution.
+Or the formulation as given might be incomplete, but by working on a solution despite these lacunae, the missing information might reveal itself, or might arrive as a result of other research.
+For these reasons, I find it possible to regard the degree to which a problem satisfies Criterion 1 as residing on a continuum.
+And I expect one can make analogous arguments for all ten criteria.

-For these reasons, I regard the degree to which a problem satisfies Criterion 1 as residing on a continuum.
-And I expect that we could find analogous arguments for all ten criteria.
 This “continuum hypothesis” doesn’t conflict with the definition of a wicked problem.
 Wickedness still requires that all ten criteria be satisfied absolutely.
-But how well the problem satisfies the criteria of Rittel and Webber determines its position on the Tame/Wicked spectrum.
-In other words, as we address the problem of designing a technical debt retirement project, we can consider the degree of wickedness of the problem, not merely whether a problem is wicked.
+But the position where a problem resides on the Tame/Wicked spectrum can be determined, conceptually, by the degree to which the problem fits the ten criteria of Rittel and Webber.
+In other words, as we address the problem of designing a technical debt retirement project, we can contemplate and consider the degree of wickedness of the problem; not merely that a problem is wicked or it isn’t.

 The dimensionality of wickedness

-This suggests a framework for designing (or redesigning) technical debt retirement projects:
+This suggests a framework for designing (or re-designing) technical debt retirement projects:

 • Deal separately (and first) with any parts of the technical debt retirement project design problem that are tame